 And by the way…

-Thames, the gateway to the Coromandel Peninsula with a population of 7,000, was once New Zealand's biggest town.
+Thames, the gateway to the Coromandel Peninsula (pop: 7000) was once New Zealand's biggest town.
 It boasted more than 100 pubs and was proposed as the country's capital city.

 Thames' colonial architecture goes back to its gold-mining heritage.

 The name Coromandel has an Indian origin.
 HMS Coromandel, the first ship to bring European settlers to the region, was named after India’s Coromandel Coast.

 Foodies consume about 100,000 scallops in a single day at the Whitianga Scallop Festival.